spance/suft/README.md

 Notes:

-1. the target will be connected can't be located behind NAT (or should use port mapping)
+1. The target to be connected shouldn't be behind NAT (or should use port mapping).
-2. use improper bandwidth(-b) may waste huge bandwidth and may be suspected of being used for the purpose of attack.
+2. Use improper bandwidth(-b) may waste huge bandwidth and may be suspected.

 # Known Issues